Where is the meeting point for Barcelona Photography Tours?

 How is a booking secured?

-A 50% deposit is paid via Paypal to the following Paypal account: email@example.com.
-The remaining 50% balance is paid in cash to the guide, on the day of the tour.
+For photo tours, a 50% deposit is paid via Paypal to the following Paypal account: firstname.lastname@example.org.
+The remaining 50% balance is paid in cash to the guide on the day of the tour.
 If you do not wish to use Paypal or do not have a Paypal account, please contact us for other options to secure your booking.
+For multi-day international photography workshops, payment of the full amount invoiced is required to secure the booking.
+Payment for the workshops are made by international bank transfer.

 What is our policy on refunds?